columbia/dvh-asplos-ae/README.md

 # git submodule update --init qemu
 ```

-Pick a branch name from the [software configuration tables](#software-configurations), and run this command to switch to the branch and to compile.
+Pick a branch name from the [software configuration tables](#software-configurations), and run these commands to switch to the branch and to compile.

 ```
 # cd qemu